 Your roses may wilt, droop, or “bleach out,” if they are overexposed to sun and heat.
-The term “bleaching out” simply means they will lose their color and fade significantly.
-In some cases, some petals will turn completely white, while color may remain in other petals, thus ruining the appearance of your flowers.
+The term “bleaching out” simply means they will lose their color.
 The petals may also turn yellow or brown, making them look as if they are dead or dying.
-Discoloration of the foliage may occur as well.
+The leaves may become discolored as well.

 How Much Sun Do Roses Require?

 Roses require a fair amount of sun, but are fairly flexible plants with good tolerance to a wide range of conditions.
 When growing roses, follow these sun exposure guidelines.